How to Choose the Best Hearing Impaired Smoke Detectors

-With this in mind, it is a good idea to learn about the different smoke alarms that are available.
+With this in mind, it is a good idea to learn about the different smoke alarms for deaf people that are available.
 For people who have hearing loss, as well as other relevant safety devices.
 Some of the items we go over include:

 - Sprinkler systems

 - Vibration appliances in the bed or under the pillow